benders5e/benders5e/earthbender.md

 |19th | +6 | 1d12  | 8  |200/400| 10 | 6 | Ability Score Improvement
 |20th | +6 | 1d12  | 8  |200/400| 10 | 6 | Substance
 </div>

+You must draw your bending material from a source of earth within 30 feet.
+The mass of earth you can control and the range within which you can control it (including as a source) increase with your earthbender level.
+See the "Volume" and "Range" columns of the Earthbender Table.
+A quick reference for the weight of various earthen materials is shown on the previous page.

+The HP and AC of any structure you form with your bending can be determined by regular D&D 5e object rules.
+The table below provides a reference for the AC of various types of earth.

+### Bending Attack
+During combat, you can channel your chi to use your bending as a rudimentary attack by hitting other creatures.
+Every time you take the Attack action, you draw on your inner pool of energy, or *chi*.
+The class table shows how much chi you have available every time you take the Attack action ("Chi per Attack").
+This amount resets every round.
+As your bending grows more powerful and your connection to your inner chi grows, this number increases.

 When you take a basic bending attack, you spend 1 point of chi and deal 1d6 bludgeoning damage.
 This damage increases with your earthbender level and is shown in the "Bending" column of the Earthbender Table.
 The range of your attacks is the same as your bending range ("Range" column).